-Karen joined the Office of Administration, Executive Office of the President, as deputy CIO in July 2009, elevating to CIO from December 2012 to December 2014.
-During her White House tenure, she spearheaded cloud computing strategy, agile software development methodologies, and open-source approaches to deliver the president’s message to the American people in new and innovative ways.
-She also supported the president’s cybersecurity agenda to protect the confidentiality, integrity, and availability of unclassified information systems.
+Karen joined the Office of Administration, Executive Office of the President, as deputy CIO in July 2009; she served as special assistant to the president and CIO from December 2012 to December 2014.
+During her White House tenure, she spearheaded innovative ways to deliver the president’s message to the American people.
+She also supported his cybersecurity agenda, protecting the confidentiality, integrity, and availability of unclassified information systems.

 Karen began her career as a general engineer with the Submarine Maintenance Engineering, Planning, and Procurement Activity at Portsmouth Naval Shipyard.
-She subsequently joined the Naval Sea Systems Command (NAVSEA) Headquarters, Submarine Directorate, where she served as project engineer for SSN-688 class submarines and then assistant acquisition program manager in the USS Virginia Class Program Office.
-She also served as the team submarine congressional manager responsible for all public affairs and media inquiries.
-In 2000, Karen was promoted to the position of deputy CIO for IT capital planning and lastly served as NAVSEA deputy command information officer, with responsibility for managing command-wide IT planning, policy, and budget.
-Karen left the Department of the Navy in 2007 for a program management position supporting capital planning implementation and developing an enterprise architecture plan for the Department of Energy.
+She subsequently joined the Naval Sea Systems Command Headquarters and held positions of increasing responsibility, culminating as deputy command information officer directing command-wide IT planning, policy, and budget.
+She left the Department of the Navy in 2007 to support capital planning implementation and enterprise architecture plan development for the Department of Energy.

-Karen received her bachelor’s in industrial engineering and operations research from the University of Massachusetts at Amherst and her master’s in management from Florida Institute of Technology.
-She is also a graduate of the Defense Systems Management College and the Excellence in Government Fellows Program.
-The Partnership for Public Service Leadership in Action Awards, the National Women of Color in Technology Awards, and Navy Meritorious Civilian Service Award are among the distinguished honors she has received throughout her career.
+Karen received her bachelor’s in industrial engineering and operations research from the University of Massachusetts at Amherst and her master’s in management from the Florida Institute of Technology.
+She is a graduate of the Defense Systems Management College and the Excellence in Government Fellows Program.
+Karen has received distinguished honors, including the Partnership for Public Service Leadership in Action Awards, the National Women of Color in Technology Awards, and the Navy Meritorious Civilian Service Award.